AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 **Relevant Tickets:**

   * Improving Placement of Heap Checks - Avoiding Slowdowns in Hot Code #16064
-  * Optimisation: eliminate unnecessary heap check in recursive function #1498
+  * Optimization: eliminate unnecessary heap check in recursive function #1498
   * Place heap checks common in case alternatives before the case #8326.
 There is good discussion in this ticket.
   * Eliminate redundant heap allocations/deallocations #12231
   * Extending the idea to stack checks: [this comment](https://gitlab.haskell.org/ghc/ghc/issues/14791#note_150481) in #14791